 How to treat neutropenia?

-Neutropenia management depends on its severity and the primary cause.
-Treatment is usually mandatory in cases of severe neutropenia.
-The management of choice in drug-induced neutropenia is discontinuation of the drug admission or, in cases of chemotherapy-induced neutropenia, lowering the dose of the drugs.
-In other cases, treatment called granulocyte colony-stimulating factor (G-CSF) is used.
-This is the agent stimulating the production of all kind of white blood cells, including neutrophils, in a bone marrow.
-This method is used in many different kinds of neutropenia, including neutropenia after chemotherapy and radiation therapy.
-In some cases of severe neutropenia caused by bone marrow aplasia, stem cells transplantation is used.
+How you manage neutropenia depends on its severity as well as the primary cause.
+Treatment is usually mandatory in the case of severe neutropenia.
+The treatment of choice in drug-induced neutropenia is discontinuation of the administration of the drug or, in cases of chemotherapy-induced neutropenia, lowering the dose of the drug.
+In other cases a treatment called granulocyte colony-stimulating factor (G-CSF) is used.
+This agent stimulates the production of every kind of white blood cells, in a bone marrow, including neutrophils.
+This method is used to treat many different kinds of neutropenia, including neutropenia induced by chemotherapy and radiation therapy.
+In some cases of severe bone marrow aplasia induced neutropenia, stem cells transplantation is required.

-Equally significant as the use of drugs are measures aimed at the prevention of infections.
+Equally important as the usage of drugs are certain measures, aimed at preventing infections.
 These include:

 - good dental care,